Skip to main content

 Sodium lauryl sulfate has not been shown to be carcinogenic (cancer-causing) when either applied directly to the skin or consumed.
 However, in animal studies sodium lauryl sulfate has been shown to be irritating to the eyes and skin when applied topically.
 If sodium lauryl sulfate is left in contact with human skin and not washed immediately, concentrations should not exceed one percent.[1]
 Sodium lauryl sulfate has also been implicated in causing canker sores, often from use of toothpaste or mouthwashes that contain this ingredient.[2]

-List of medications using Sodium Lauryl Sulfate
+Some examples of medications containing Sodium Lauryl Sulfate

 References